kianoding/2d-imaging-for-costume-and-textile-digital-collection/README.md

 This workflow is designed for a small team with overlapping responsibilities.

-- **Photographer** — image capture, processing, and technical quality control
+- **Photographer**: image capture, processing, and technical quality control
-- **Preparators / Catalogers** — object handling, mounting, measurements, and metadata
+- **Preparators / Catalogers**: object handling, mounting, measurements, and metadata

 In practice, the Archive Assistant may perform multiple roles, including preparation, cataloging, quality control, and coordination.
 The workflow is structured to support this flexibility while maintaining consistency across all stages.